 R-tinerary visited Sedona in the month of January as a couple.
 Of course, this is a great trip for a girls’ weekend, traveling couples, a family adventure or for newlyweds.
 During the winter months, the weather is mild and sunny in Sedona and the crowds are far less.

 On this trip, we share our carefully planned and tested itinerary, including distinctive dining, unique excursions, and accommodations.
-In addition, we include other recommendations for places to stay, activities to participate in and dining options.

 We have done all the work, now you have all the fun!